 Acorn Squash Stuffed with Apples can be an appetizer, side dish, or dessert!
-This versatile recipe is a perfect choice for the holidays (Thanksgiving and Christmas) as well as for any time of the year when you can find the acorn squash!
-This delicious and easy-to-make recipe features cinnamon, brown sugar, lemon juice, and is vegetarian and gluten-free!
+This versatile recipe is a perfect choice for the holidays (Thanksgiving and Christmas) as well as for any time of the year when you can find acorn squash!
+This delicious and easy-to-make side dish features cinnamon, brown sugar, and lemon juice, and is meatless, vegetarian, and gluten-free!

 I love the combination of ingredients here!
 Acorn squash tastes so good when combined with all the classic Autumn flavors.
 This recipe can be served either as a side dish or dessert.